regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

     And this is the best I can do.
 It adds strings between 0 and 999 characters long.
 There is overhead in the tests, but I believe that it's not enough to make a significant difference to the numbers.

+    And you see that using addition to concatenate is faster.
+    Even on Python 2.4!

     So where does this claim that join is faster come from?
     I think this is a big misunderstandning.